openai/evals/docs/plugin-eval.md

 #### Agentic Workflow

-As AI models are increasingly being used for more autonomous tasks, this workflow aims to evaluate their ability to accomplish a single, high-level task.
+As AI models are increasingly being used for more autonomous tasks, we aim to evaluate their ability to accomplish a single, high-level task.
 Here, the user assigns a task to the model, and the model is expected to perform the necessary steps to complete it using relevant plugins and information.
 For example, a user might ask the model to "set up a vacation," and the model would then organize the vacation details accordingly.

 #### Multi-Party Workflow